AutoML

 NAS involves selecting architectures for evaluation.
 The outcome depends on performance metrics.
 Common approaches include random testing for small architecture sets and effective gradient-based methods.
 Your data science team can also explore evolutionary algorithms, evaluating architectures randomly and iteratively improving successful ones.

-AutoML Example
+AutoML example

 To illustrate automated machine learning in action, let’s imagine you’re running a SaaS company selling monthly subscriptions to an online platform.
 Below we look at how you can use automated machine learning in a BI tool to evaluate customer behavior.